 Fighting financial crime with advanced machine learning capabilities

-RCBC and GBG clinched two major awards at the ABF Wholesale Banking Awards 2022 with their enterprise risk management technology.
+RCBC and GBG clinched two major awards at the ABF Retail Banking Awards 2022 with their enterprise risk management technology.

 The adoption of the latest digital technologies has been inevitable for most banks and financial institutions amidst the changing landscape of the banking and finance industry, as well as the impacts brought by the pandemic.
 Organisations were urged to devise their respective digital transformation initiatives and to utilise modern technologies to ensure better operations and customer service.